-That's right.
-You choose the best response for the situation rather than being a slave to impulsive emotions.
+You choose the best response for the situation.
+You also choose not to react to impulsive emotions.

-And yes, the humble marshmallow played a central role in research into self regulation.
+And yes, the humble marshmallow plays a central role in research into self regulation.
 More about this later, I promise.

 Emotional intelligence consists of four basic capabilities, or domains.
 These are: